chrisminnick/coding-with-ai/chapter06/ChatGPT-tic-tac-toe/srs.md

-# Software Requirement Specification (SRS) for Tic-Tac-Toe Game
+# Software Requirement Specification (SRS) for Tic Tac Toe Game

 ## 1. Introduction:

-This document outlines the requirements for a Tic-Tac-Toe web application designed for kids.
+This document outlines the requirements for a Tic Tac Toe web application designed for kids.
 The game will provide a colorful and fun interface for kids to play against an AI opponent.

 ## 2. Platform: